Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Abstract

 \section{Abstract}

 In optimal transport, quadratic regularization is an alternative to entropic regularization when sparse couplings or small regularization parameters are desired.
-Here quadratic regularization means that transport couplings are penalized by the squared $L^2$ norm, or equivalently the $\chi^2$ divergence.
-While a number of computational approaches have been shown to work in practice, quadratic regularization is analytically less tractable than entropic, and we are not aware of a previous theoretical convergence rate analysis.
-We focus on the gradient descent algorithm for the dual transport problem in continuous and semi-discrete settings.
-This problem is convex but not strongly convex; its solutions are the potential functions that approximate the Kantorovich potentials of unregularized optimal transport.
-The gradient descent steps are straightforward to implement, and stable for small regularization parameter---in contrast to Sinkhorn's algorithm in the entropic setting.
-Our main result is that gradient descent converges linearly; that is, the $L^2$ distance between the iterates and the limiting potentials decreases exponentially fast.
-Our analysis centers on the linearization of the gradient descent operator at the optimum and uses functional-analytic arguments to bound its spectrum.
-These techniques seem to be novel in this area and are substantially different from the approaches familiar in entropic optimal transport.
+Quadratic regularization penalizes transport couplings by the squared $L^2$ norm of their density, or equivalently by the $\chi^2$ divergence.
+While a number of computational approaches have been shown to work in practice, the dual problem is not strongly convex and theoretical convergence results are scarce.
+We focus on the dual gradient descent algorithm in a continuous setting and establish linear convergence in \(L^2\), that is, the $L^2$ distance between the iterates and the limiting potentials decreases exponentially fast.
+The proof is based on a spectral analysis of the linearized gradient descent operator at the optimum.
+We show that this operator is a strict contraction and that the nonlinear iteration inherits this property after a burn-in period.

 { \emph{Keywords} Gradient Descent; Optimal Transport; Quadratic Regularization

 \emph{AMS 2020 Subject Classification} 49N10; 49N05; 90C25

 }